wiltRainbow/wiltRainbow/README.md

 Laptop without battery

 BUT \
-unless my super ~expensive~ useful smartphone got more RAM and more Hz on CPU everything's fine
+unless my super ~expensive~ useful smartphone got more RAM and more Hz on CPU everything's absolutely fine

 #### ~Links~ Link